sushma950/masai-sprint-2/README.md

 #Marks Recorder
-Entry Of Student Data
+1.Entry Of Student Data
-Marks In Each Subject
+2.Marks In Each Subject